pradyumnac/Moon/about/index.md

 * Static Site Hosting using **Jekyll & Github Pages**

 ## What I work on when I am not working (Pun Intended :) )
-* Electronics Product Design and DIY Hobby projects (though I have currently worked on hooby Projects in **Arduino**, **ESP8266(ARM)** and **RaspberryPi** and sensory, I plan to work on more of embedded projects
+* Electronics Product Design and DIY Hobby projects
+Though I have currently worked on hooby Projects in **Arduino**, **ESP8266(ARM)** and **RaspberryPi** and sensory, I plan to work on more of embedded projects
+* Trekking
-* Trekking ( Trekking in the himalayas is one of my favourite activities - I feel my full self while trekking)
+Trekking in the himalayas is one of my favourite activities: I feel my full self while trekking.
+I have been to **Har-Ki-Doon valley** in Sankri District of Uttaranchal.
+This is based on the foothills of the Mystic Swargarohini ranges
+I also went for **Dhotrey - Sandakphu trek** where you get to see the entire Everest family as well as Kanchendzonga family in a panoramic view.
+The trek is set on a very beautiful track surrounded by Rhododendrons.
+If you ever visist this place in Arpil, you will find the valley changes colors in just a matter of weeks
+This year in January 2017, me and a couple of my friends went to Yuksom-Dzongri trek.
+It is on the west side fo teh Sikkim state.
+The place is a part of the track towars the famous Goecheala pass.
+In winter, the track was so much snow cladded that we could only venture out till Phedang - one stop short till Dzongri.
-* Violin Playing ( I have just started on with this - a few months but I love the In-The-Moment feeling while I fiddle)
+* Violin Playing
+I have just started on with this - a few months but I love the In-The-Moment feeling while I fiddle.
+Not much here but I will add a couple of my soundlcoud recordings here once I upload them .
+* Language Learning
-* Language Learnign ( Spanish 7 German as of now.
-I love learning languages as It gives us an insight of their underlying culture)
+I have started of with Spanish & German as of now.
+I love learning languages as It gives us an insight of their underlying culture.
+During my trekking times, I have also picked up a bit of Nepali while conversing with the locals

 ## My Blogs
 I currently write for the following sites: